Bose A20 vs. Lightspeed Zulu 3: Unraveling the Battle of the Skies.

-Although not available on every aviation headset, Bluetooth functionality is a criterion you will want to consider when considering which model is best for you.
+Although unavailable on every aviation headset, Bluetooth functionality is a criterion you will want to consider when considering which model is best for you.

-Bluetooth connectivity enables users to make and receive calls, listen to their tunes, or do a host of other things without having to take off their headsets or even plug a cable into a jack.
+Bluetooth connectivity enables users to make and receive calls, listen to their tunes, or do a host of other things without taking off their headsets or even plugging a cable into a jack.
 A Bluetooth option allows pilots to pair their headsets with nearby mobile devices such as phones, tablets, or GPS equipment.

 Headsets without Bluetooth connectivity can use a Bluetooth adapter.
 However, that can sometimes be more trouble than it is worth.

 Thus headsets with organic Bluetooth functionality are considered for the following ranking.

 Number 3: Lightspeed Zulu 3

 Cost: ~ 850 USD

 This high-comfort, hi-tech option is prevalent on the market despite costing a pretty penny.
 The model design emphasizes durability and comfort with ear cups that are 30-50% larger than comparable models.
 The ear seals are padded with memory foam and are contoured to follow the user’s jawline, increasing comfort while minimizing sound leakage.